Connect with others who understand.

 What Is Collagen Used For?

-Collagen is used in cosmetics and medicine as wound dressing, blood vessel prosthetics, and a dermal filler (for smoothing lines and wrinkles).
-It’s also sold as a supplement you take as a tablet, capsule, or powder.
+Collagen is used for cosmetic and medicinal purposes.
+It’s found in wound dressings, blood vessel prosthetics, and dermal fillers (for smoothing lines and wrinkles).
+Collagen is also sold as a supplement you can take in the form of a tablet, capsule, or powder.
 It’s been promoted for many uses, including:

 • Reversing wrinkles and signs of aging